nichol20/rhythmicity/README.md

 make create-net
 ```

 - you will need to have the data created by the generator.
 See the [generator instructions](https://github.com/nichol20/rhythmicity/blob/main/generate-db/README.md#how-to-use).
-And then you will have to distribute the data to the microservices.
+And then you will have to distribute the data to the microservices so that they can run their respective scripts and populate the database.

 ```bash
 make allocate-data